top of page

 Phasing & Timing

-The NHX project will be built in phases, section by section.
-Timing depends on the availability of funding.
+The NHX project will be built in phases.
+Specific timing depends on the availability of funding.

 Funding

-Planning and building the NHX in its entirety is expected to be a long-term process.
-Due to its size and magnitude of cost, the project will likely not be completely funded at once.
-Instead, funding will come from a combination of federal and local resources over multiple years.
+Planning and building the NHX in its entirety will be a long-term process.
+Due to its size and magnitude of cost, the NHX will not be funded all at once.
+Instead, funding will most likely come from a series of multiple federal, state and local commitments and grants secured over many years.

-Although we expect work to progress primarily from west to east, we will pursue funding opportunities for all parts of the project as different funding opportunities become available.
-At times, this could shift the order in which some elements of the project are built.
+Although work is expected to progress primarily from west to east, the City and BCTID will pursue funding opportunities for all parts of the project as different funding opportunities become available.
+At times, this could shift the order in which some parts of the NHX are built.

 bottom of page